kinocaviar.com

 Wim Wenders’ Perfect Days The Writer-Director-Producer Shows How From Japan with humility, respect, and love, the prolific and esteemed German auteur gives us the beauty of his art and wisdom through his celebrated 2023 Cannes Best Actor Koji Yakusho.
 Retro songs, shimmering leaves, architectural wonders, and American literature build a strikingly tacit, noble, and unforgettable character more…

 Nik and Mikk Are Back!
 Ventures in The Promised Land Race, class, gender, and tyranny all come to the fore in an 18th-century epic by writer-director Nikolaj Arcel and his protagonist Mads Mikkelsen.
-The country’s submission for the 96th Academy Awards, it’s a Danish highlight screening at the 25th Scandinavian Film Festival LA. with BalticFilmExpo@SFFLA more...
+The country’s submission for the 96th Academy Awards, it’s a Danish highlight screening at the 2023 AFI FEST, then the 25th Scandinavian Film Festival LA. with BalticFilmExpo@SFFLA more...

 The Shadow of the Sun An Homage to Venezuela Miguel Ángel Ferrer may wear a hat as big as screenwriter-director-editor-producer for his debut feature film, (La sombra del sol), but his two lead actors, Carlos Manuel Gonzalez and Anyelo Lopez, shine as well in Venezuela’s submission to the 96th Academy Awards more…